FELIDS (WILD CATS): CHARACTERISTICS, FEATURES, SENSES

 Cat whiskers are sensitive sensory organs that feel.
 They help cats negotiate tight spaces and allow them to detect the best place to deliver a killing bite to their prey.
 One zoologist told National Geographic that "blind cats find their way around familiar places using their whiskers and ears alone."

+Cats possess a special sensory organ, called a Jacobsen's organs located at the roof of their mouth. that detect chemicals picked up form the environment.
+Lizards and snakes also possess this organ.
 Cats have scent glands on their cheeks.
 House cats sometimes rub themselves against people and then lick their fur to get a taste of people's scent.
 Cats in the wild may do the same thing on tree or bushes that have scents of other animals or cats.

-Cat Sight
+Cat Vision

 Sumatran tiger